-- The Luci Light Color Lantern is a cool, solar powered inflatable lantern.
+- The Luci Light Color Essence Lantern is a cool, solar powered inflatable lantern.
 Pop it in a sunny window by day to charge, and enjoy white or colorful lights by night.
-Available from All Out Kids, a family-run Alberta store.
+Available from All Out Kids (a family-run Alberta store) and Amazon.

 - Glow sticks are always a hit

 - Bluetooth speaker: This Anker speaker has great battery life, is waterproof, and has LED lights!